CANADA FX DEBT-C$ retreats from nearly 3-week high on dovish BoC

 its U.S. counterpart on Wednesday, retreating from a nearly

-The implied probability of a rate cut by the end of the year
+slightly.
+The implied probability of a rate cut by the end of

 The central bank's concern about the outlook for U.S.